ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/data-visualization/meaningful-visualizations.md

 ## Choose the right chart type

-In previous lessons, you experimented with building all kinds of interesting data visualizations using Matplotlib and Seaborn for charting.
+In previous sections, you experimented with building all kinds of interesting data visualizations using Matplotlib and Seaborn for charting.
 In general, you can select the [right kind of chart](https://chartio.com/learn/charts/how-to-select-a-data-vizualization/) for the question you are asking using this table:

 | You need to:               | You should use:                 |
 | -------------------------- | ------------------------------- |